 The Pre-service Training Programme (PTP) was introduced and made an obligatory requirement for all new appointments of teachers in the public Educational Service.
 It is organised by the Pedagogical Institute, PI (Paidagogiko Instituto) and its duration is 540 hours.
+Starting from the academic year 2007-2008 the PTP will be undertaken by the University of Cyprus, UCY (Panepistimio Kyprou, PK) in collaboration with the MoEC, in an effort to upgrade this training.

 The programme covers the following subjects: